catseye/SixtyPical/tests/SixtyPical Callgraph.md

     = }

-If a routine is not called by another routine, but it is declared explicitly as `preserved`, then it will not be considered unused, and a compiler or linker will not be permitted to omit it from the final executable.
+If a routine is not called by another routine, but it is declared explicitly as `preserved`, then it will still be considered reachable, and a compiler or linker will not be permitted to omit it from the final executable.
 This is useful for interrupt routines and such that really are used by some part of the system, even if not directly by another SixtyPical routine.

     | define main routine
     | {